A frustrated customer is frustrated for a reason, and it’s your job to help turn their negative experience in to a positive one.

 It’s always important to know your stuff, but it’s even more vital to have all the answers when faced with a particularly frustrated customer.
 If you appear hesitant you’ll only add to their frustration (and already dwindling confidence), but there’s a fine line between being cautious and being hesitant; you should always provide accurate information.

 This boils down to effective training and your ability to absorb information – the brand, services and processes should be second nature to you.
 That way, you can rest assured that when a frustrated customer does get in touch, you’re well-prepared to answer their queries both accurately and efficiently.

-Speaking of which; if your conversation is too short your customer may feel as though you are being careless/dismissive, worrying that you must have done something wrong, or missed an important action.
-On the flip-side, if your conversation is too long, your customer may become even more agitated!
+Speaking of which, if your interaction is too short your customer may feel as though you are being careless/dismissive, worrying that you must have done something wrong, or missed an important action.
+On the flip-side, if your interaction is too long, your customer may become even more agitated!

-In most cases, a particularly angry/frustrated customer will have been left without service or assistance for some time already and it’s important to be mindful of this.
+In most cases, a particularly angry or frustrated customer will have been left without service or assistance for some time already and it’s important to be mindful of this.
 Be sure to ask the customer whether they have been in touch previously and check all system notes- nobody likes having to explain their situation time and time again.

-Don’t put words in your customer’s mouth.
+Don’t put words in a frustrated customer’s mouth.
 Instead of “What seems to be the issue today?” try “How can I help you today?”.
 Likewise, instead of “Do you have any other problems I can help you with?” try “Is there anything else I can help with at all?”.

 You can steer the situation in a positive direction without going over the top.
 Words like “unfortunately” are sometimes…unfortunately… used all too freely.